NGBideas

 NGBiLab S3.E9: HygenX Ai

-In this episode, host Jim Wilson speaks with co-founder and CTO Kris Rupay about a company that began in a garage during the pandemic, originally built to help restore confidence in air travel.
-What started as a UV disinfection robot for airplane aisles evolved into a potentially life-saving technology...
+In this episode of NGBiLab, Jim Wilson speaks with HygenX.AI co-founder and CTO Kris Rupay about a company that started in a garage during the pandemic and was originally founded to help restore confidence in air travel.
+What began as a UV disinfection robot for airplane aisles evolved into a potentially life-saving technology now being deployed in hospitals across North America.

 NGBideas S4.E4 - BlueRock Therapeutics LP